Shayshu-NR/CampusMap/README.md

 - Air quality sensor
 - etc. sensors

+## IOT implementation ideas
+- Checking the busyness of a study area
+- Predict when a study space will be empty and prompt to add an event to your calendar
+- Create a web API for data around campus
+- Show our data collected on the TVs in the pit
+- Packet sniffer
+-

 ## CampusMap.ca

 The webapp that allows users to view a 'heat map' of various values.